 Hay Creek CSA grows primarily in high tunnel structures on plastic-mulched raised beds of high organic soil for cleanliness, reduced plant stress, season extension , nutrient density , and…..utmost flavor!
 Experienced producer of the best tasting lettuces, tomatoes and peppers at local farmers markets for over 12 years.
-Entering fifth year of CSA with Minnesota (MN) drop locations of Sebeka, Menahga, Park Rapids, Nisswa, Pequot Lakes, Fifty Lakes, Pine River, Perham, and Wadena.
+Entering sixth year of CSA with Minnesota (MN) drop locations of Sebeka, Menahga, Park Rapids, Walker, Nisswa, Pequot Lakes, Fifty Lakes, Pine River, Perham, and Wadena.

 Reinvigorate your traditional summer favorites with heirloom and organically grown ingredients.
 A burger or BLT was never so good as with just-picked lettuce and vine-ripe heirloom tomato.
 Caprese Salad and Balsamic Bruschetta verge on the sublime with quality ingredients.Venture beyond with new summer combinations (BLT w/arugula/chicory) and traditions-to-be like Baba Ganoush, Sun-dried Tomato Pesto w/Green Beans & Feta, or Corn Tomato & Basil Chowder.